zpz/zpz.github.io/_posts/2022-02-06-connected-components.md

 The code needs two "marker" lists to help with bookkeeping:

-- The item list contains the "component mark" of each item.
+- The "item marker list" contains the "component mark" of each item.
 It's a list of length `n_items`, denoted by `C`.
-For example, `C[3]` indicates what component the "item 3" belongs to.
-This mark starts empty (in code we use `-1`), and will be filled up as we walk the data.
+For example, `C[3]` indicates the component that "item 3" belongs to.
+This mark starts empty (in the code we'll use `-1`), and will be filled up as we walk the data.

-- The component list contains the "group mark" of each component.
+- The "component marker list" contains the "group mark" of each component.
 It's a list of length `n_components`, denoted by `G`.
-For example, `G[2]` indicates what group the "component 2" belongs to.
+For example, `G[2]` indicates the group that "component 2" belongs to.
 We start with the assumption that all components are disjoint, hence the list starts as `0, 1, ..., n_components - 1`.

-When we walk "component 0", we see `C[7]` are `C[6]` are empty, so we make their values `0`, i.e. component 0.
-Then we walk "component 1", and assign the value `1` to `C[5]`, `C[4]`, `C[3]`, `C[2]`, `C[1]`, `C[0]`, noticing they have not been marked previously.
+When we walk "component 0", we see `C[7]` and `C[6]` are empty, so we make their values `0`, indicating "component 0".
+Then we walk "component 1", and assign the value `1` to `C[5]`, `C[4]`, `C[3]`, `C[2]`, `C[1]`, `C[0]`,
+noticing they have not been marked previously.

-When we walk "component 2", we come across "item 8" first---`C[8]` is not marked yet.
+When we walk "component 2", we first come across "item 8", and see `C[8]` is not marked yet.
-We would be thinking "component 0" is standing alone, "component 1" is standing alone, and "component 2" is also standing alone---so far.
+At this moment, we would be thinking "component 0" is standing alone, "component 1" is standing alone, and "component 2" is also standing alone.
 Then we come across "item 1".
 Boom!
 Its spot is already marked, as `C[1]` contains value `1`.
-Immediately, we know "component 2" overlaps with "component 1".
+Immediately, we know "component 2" overlaps "component 1".
-Not only "item 1", but also "item 8"---which looked freestanding when we walked it---as well as items of "component 2" that will come after "item 1" belong to a group shared with "component 1".
+Not only "item 1", but also "item 8"---which looked freestanding when we last visited it, as well as items of "component 2" that will come after "item 1" all belong to a group shared with "component 1".

-At this point we've got to the tricky part: how do we do the relationship bookkeeping and all kinds of updates to it?
+At this point we've reached the tricky part: how do we do the relationship book-keeping and all kinds of updates to it?

 Think about another situation.
 Suppose we walk components "0", then "1", then "4", and then "2".
 Each of components "0", "1", and "4" would appear freestanding.
-But then "component 2" would connect the previously freestanding components "1" and "4", triggering an update to previously-found relations.
+But then "component 2" would connect the previously freestanding components "1" and "4", triggering an update to previously-determined relations.

 ### Wading through the tricky part

 Now let's restart the walk.
 At "component 0", none of its items are previously marked, hence `G[0]` stays at `0`.
 At "component 1", similarly, `G[1]` stays at `1`.
 For "component 2", at its first item "8", `G[2]` stays at `2`.
-But at its second item "1" (step (10) in Figure 1), we see `C[1]` is `1`, i.e, the item has been marked by "component 1", hence the group of "component 2" should be the same as that of "component 1", which is `G[C[1]]`, with value `1`.
+But at its second item "1" (step (10) in Figure 1), we see `C[1]` is `1`,
+i.e, the item has been marked by "component 1", hence the group of "component 2" should be the same as that of "component 1", which is `G[C[1]]`, with value `1`.

 Now there is a decision to be made: should we update `G[1]` to `2`, or `G[2]` to `1`?

 To be sure, the final group numbers do not need to be consecutive numbers.
 They can be considered categorical labels.
 It turns out the group number can be either "rounded up" to `2` or "rounded down" to `1`, with subsequent adjustments accordingly.
 We choose to round up.
 Hence, the list `G` is updated from `0, 1, 2, ...` to `0, 2, 2, ...`.

-Before moving on, we must emphasize:
+Before moving on, I must emphasize:

 > The `G` values `0, 2, 2, ...` does not mean that the group of "component 1"
 > is "group 2".
 Rather, it means that the group of "component 1" is the group
 > of "component 2", while the group of "component 2" is not necessarily
 > "group 2" (although it is for now), as it may very well change later.

-So we have updated the list `G` at "item 1" of "component 2".
-Then we visit "item 0" of "component 2".
-We see `C[0]` has value `1`, then we see `G[C[0]]` is `2`.
+So we have updated the list `G` while visiting "item 1" of "component 2".
+Then as we visit "item 0" of "component 2", we see `C[0]` has value `1`, and `G[C[0]]` has value `2`.
 There is no update to be made here, but that's after checking some things that are hard to understand now.
 Let's move on.

 Next, we walk "component 3".
 First comes "item 2" (step (12) in  Figure 1).
-We see `C[2]` has value `1`, meaning "item 2" had been found to belong to "component 1".
-Then checking the list `G`, we see `G[1]`, or `G[C[2]]`, has value `2`, meaning "item 2" is in "component 1", wich is in the group of "component 2".
+We see `C[2]` has value `1`;
+then checking the list `G`, we see `G[1]`, or `G[C[2]]`, has value `2`, meaning "item 2" is in "component 1", wich is in the group of "component 2".

-This is a **critical moment**: while walking "component 3" , we've found it shares group with "component 1", which shares group with "component 2".
-How should we do the bookkeeping?
+This is a **critical moment**: while walking "component 3", we find out that it shares group with "component 1", which shares group with "component 2".
+How should we do the book-keeping?

+We can update `G[1]` from `2` to `3`.
+(Remember, `3` is the index of the current component.)
-We can update `G[1]` to `3` (from `2`).
-That is in fact optional; it's harmless but unnecessary.
-What is necessary and sufficient is that we update `G[2]` to `3` (from `2`).
+In fact, that is optional---it's harmless but unnecessary.
+What is necessary and sufficient is that we update `G[2]` from `2` to `3`.

 Why is it so?

-We happen to have hit "item 2", which also belongs to "component 1", which in turn indicates the group is that of "component 2".
 It is possible that "component 3" does not share any item with "component 2" (and indeed that is the case).
 The current "item 2" could be the only opportunity that tells us "component 3" is connected with "component 2" (and indeed that is the case).
 If we don't take this opportunity to record that "component 2" shares group with "component 3", it's possible that this info will be lost for ever.
 Indeed, that's what would happen if we just update `G[1]` to `3` and move on, leaving `G[2]` with value `2`.

 On the other hand, it is unnecessary to update `G[1]` to `3`.
 Without an update, `G[1]` remains `2`, and continues to indicate that "component 1" shares a group with "component 2".

-The updating schme is clarified in the pseudo-Python code below:
+The updating schme is spelt out in the pseudo-Python code below:

 ```
 component_index = comp_i
 for item_idx in item_indices_in_component_i:
-    if C[item_idx] is NULL:
+    if C[item_idx] is None:
         C[item_idx] = comp_i
     else:
         comp_j = C[item_idx]